Pothos Not Growing — When One of the Fastest Houseplants Stalls

 Symptoms

-- no new leaves emerging from the vine tips over 4–6 weeks during spring or summer
+- no new leaves emerging from any vine tip over a 4–6 week stretch during spring or summer, when growth is normally most obvious

-- vine tips present and green but not extending
+- vine tips present, green, and apparently alive, but simply not extending in length week to week

 Causes